emca-it/OP5-Documentation/nsclient/docs/howto/nrpe.md

     register              0 ; DONT REGISTER THIS - ITS A TEMPLATE }
 ```
-Notice that the tpl-windows-servers template definition is inheriting default values from the generic-host template, which is defined in the sample localhost.cfg file that gets installed when you follow the Nagios quick-start installation guide.
+Notice that the tpl-windows-servers template definition is inheriting default values from the generic-host template, which is defined in the sample localhost.cfg file that gets installed when you follow the OP5 quick-start installation guide.

 ### Host definition